Abilene – Eisenhower & Gunsmoke History

 Suddenly, a man with a pistol in his hand ran toward Hickok, who instinctively spun and shot him dead.
 To Hickok’s horror, he discovered he had shot his own Deputy, Mike Williams.
 Wild Bill was never the same, exhibiting signs of what is now called PTSD.

 For the rest of the Hickok story, he took various jobs before heading to Deadwood, SD, to join the search for gold.
-And, unfortunately, met his untimely demise while playing poker. (“Who wants to play those eights and aces?” – Bob Seger from Fire Lake.)
+And, unfortunately, met his untimely demise while playing poker. (“Who wants to play those eights and aces?” – Bob Seger from Fire Lake!)

-Abilene Old Town
+Old Abilene Town

 Abilene and the Cowboy Boots